JeongMinCha/karabiner-privatexml/README.md

 # private.xml in Karabiner
 I have been using [Karabiner](https://github.com/JeongMinCha/karabiner-privatexml).
 This application is priceless for Mac OS X User who want to map keys in keyboard.

+This application supports features for customizing key-mapping.
+If you write _private.xml_ file in the way you like, the application would recognize the _private.xml_ file and add features you want.

 Your private XML file is located at
 ```